galacticue06/Sunfish-NNUE/README.md

 The other way to make Sunfish stronger is to give it more knowledge of chess.
 The current evaluation function only uses piece square tables - it doesn't even distinguish between midgame and endgame.
 You can also experiment with more pruning - currently only null move is done - and extensions - currently none are used.
 Finally Sunfish might benefit from a more advanced move ordering, MVV/LVA and SEE perhaps?

+Note: This development version of Sunfish doesn't support UNIX systems.
+Another Note: UCI options are still incomplete(except for `EvalRoughness`, which is fully operational) but it will be fixed soon.

+# Building The Executable

+On Windows systems, running the batch script(`compile.bat`) will generate the executable binary in a `dist` directory.

+You will need [PyInstaller](https://pypi.org/project/pyinstaller/) installed.
+After the code has been compiled, the executable will need [`nnueprobe.dll`](https://github.com/dshawul/nnue-probe) and `nn.bin` to be in the same directory.

 # Why Sunfish?